 Improved Findability

 Have you ever searched for a product online, but struggled to find exactly what you were looking for?
 Maybe you didn’t know the specific name of the product, or you were overwhelmed by the sheer volume of irrelevant results.
 As a business, it’s crucial to make sure your products and services are easily discoverable by potential customers.
-By using the right terminology, you can connect your content with your customer’s searches and stand out from the competition.
+By using consistent, customer-centered terminology, you improve both findability and SEO, connecting your content with your customer’s searches.

 How Can Terminology Improve SEO?

 Search engines like Google and Bing use algorithms to crawl and index web content.
 Findability in Search Engine Optimization (SEO) refers to how easily search engines and users can find and access your content.
-It’s not just about ranking high in search results – it’s also about ensuring that your content is presented in a way that is relevant and engaging to your target audience.
-By optimizing your terminology, you can bridge the gap between your content and your users’ search queries.
+It’s not just about ranking high in search results – it’s also about ensuring that your content matches your users’ search intent.
+By aligning your terminology with real user queries, you bridge the gap between your content and their needs.

 Search Engine Optimization